 Sometimes, a cough is very forceful and loud.
 While most coughing is not serious, a strong cough can break bones, cause bleeding, or make someone vomit.

-People can vomit after coughing hard because the muscles triggered by the cough reflex are also responsible for vomiting.
+People can vomit after coughing hard because the muscles that the cough reflex triggers are also responsible for vomiting.
 It is not usually something to be overly concerned about.

-In this article, we look at why someone might cough so hard that they vomit.
-We also examine the treatment options, and when to see a doctor about a bad cough.
+This article will evaluate why someone might cough so hard that they vomit, the treatment options, and when to see a doctor.

 There are many different reasons why someone might cough so hard that they vomit.
 These include the following: